vincios/rpi-setup-old/backup-and-restores.md

 your-immich-docker-folder/db_dumps
 ```

-So, you only need to backup this folder (or better, the entire Immich docker folder).
+So, you only have to backup this folder (or better, the entire Immich docker folder).

 ## Backup utility